repasscloud/lunavpn-www/app/content/english/pages/prices/usd.md

 ---
-title: "LunaVPN Signup - USD"
+title: "LunaVPN Signup - USD$ 🇺🇸"
-meta_title: "LunaVPN Signup - USD"
+meta_title: "LunaVPN Signup - USD$ 🇺🇸"
 meta_description: "Sign up for LunaVPN and choose USD as your currency for secure and fast VPN access."
-description: "Sign up for LunaVPN using US Dollars (USD) as your preferred currency.
+description: "Sign up for LunaVPN using 🇺🇸 US Dollars (USD) as your preferred currency.
 Enjoy a secure and reliable VPN service."
 draft: false
 ---